nyergler/nyergler.github.io/content/posts/2014-02-19-docsix-doctests-python-3.md

 {'age': [u'An integer is required.']}
 </pre>

 This example works _exactly_ the same in Python 2 and 3: in both cases the error messages are returned as a list of Unicode strings.
-But in Python 2 the output has the leading <tt class="docutils literal">u</tt> indicator.
+But in Python 2 the output has the leading `u` indicator.
 Not so in Python 3.

 What I needed to do is strip the Unicode indicator from the output strings before executing the test; then I&#8217;d have the Python 3 doctest I needed.
 So I wrote a tool that lets me do that.